MoFEM/mofem-cephas/media/paper.md

  -->
  <!-- ![Mixed formulation on five fields for large strain elasticity.\label{fig:mix}](paper_mix.png)  -->

-  `MoFEM` incorporates all discussed above solutions for *hp-adaptivity*, enabling rapid implementation of the finite element method and avoiding programming complexities related to bookkeeping of degrees of freedom (DOFs), finite elements, matrix assembly, etc. Furthermore, `MoFEM` provides a collection of optimal tools for solving a wide range of complex engineering-related problems: multi-dimensional (involving solid, shell and beam elements), multi-domain (e.g. interaction between solid and fluid), multi-scale  (homogenisation with FE$^2$) and multi-physics (e.g. thermo-elasticity).
-Finally, `MoFEM` features a possibility to have 'mixed' meshes, consisting of different element types, for example, tetrahedra and prisms.
+  `MoFEM` incorporates all discussed above solutions for *hp-adaptivity*, enabling rapid implementation of the finite element method, i.e. relieving the user from programming complexities related to bookkeeping of degrees of freedom (DOFs), finite elements, matrix assembly, etc. Therefore, `MoFEM` provides efficient tools for solving a wide range of complex engineering-related problems: multi-dimensional (involving solid, shell and beam elements), multi-domain (e.g. interaction between solid and fluid), multi-scale (homogenisation with FE$^2$) and multi-physics (e.g. thermo-elasticity).
+Moreover, `MoFEM` supports 'mixed' meshes, consisting of different element types, for example, tetrahedra and prisms.

 # Design

  ![Basic design of `MoFEM`.
-Adopted from `MoFEM` webpage [@MoFEMWebPage]).\label{fig:design}](basic_design.pdf){width=80%}
+Adopted from [@MoFEMWebPage].\label{fig:design}](basic_design.pdf){width=80%}

   Modern finite element software is an 'ecosystem' managing various complexities related to mesh and topology, sparse algebra and approximation, integration